seaside1/unifiprotect/README.md

 ##

 Example of usage
-- Detect Motion and trigger other system (Notifications, Alexa, Google Home, turn on lights, sound an alarm etc)
+- Detect Motion and trigger other system notifications, Alexa, Google Home, turn on lights, sound an alarm etc)
 - Turn on and off notifications, can be used together with presence detection.
 - View general information about Cameras and NVR, for instance check hard-drive health and storage.
 - Reboot Cameras